titoBouzout/komodo-komodin-git/readme.md

 The add-on runs the scripts asynchronously /bin/sh "/tmp/kGit/kGit-[1-n].sh".

-The output is redirected to "/tmp/kGit/kGit-[1-n].diff" and "on command complete" the file is opened in a new komodo tab, which shows the output with pretty colours.
+The output is redirected to "/tmp/kGit/kGit-[1-n].diff" and "on command complete" the file is opened in a new komodo tab, which shows the output with pretty colors.
 </blockquote><br/>

 License:<br/>